Murder of Abrar Fahad

 On October 6, 2019, Abrar Fahad, a second-year student in the Electrical and Electronic Engineering (EEE) department at Bangladesh University of Engineering and Technology (BUET), was murdered inside BUET's Sher-e-Bangla Hall by activists of Chhatra League, the student wing of then ruling party Awami League.

-The incident sparked national outrage and led to protests against campus violence.
-Out of 25 convicts, 20 were given death sentences and 5 others were give life sentence in relation to the murder of Abrar Fahad following a highly publicized trial.
+The murder sparked national outrage and led to protests against campus violence.
+Out of 25 convicts, 20 were given death sentence and the other five were give life sentence in relation to the murder of Abrar Fahad following a highly publicized trial.
 An autopsy report later confirmed that Fahad died as a result of severe blunt force trauma.

 Background

 Abrar Fahad was born on February 12, 1998, in the village of Radhanagar, Kumarkhali, Kushtia, Bangladesh.
 His father, Barkat Ullah, was a banker at BRAC Bank, while his mother, Rokeya Khatun, was a homemaker.

 Abrar began his formal education at Kushtia Mission Primary School before moving on to Kushtia Zilla School, where he completed his Secondary School Certificate (SSC) exam.
-After completing SSC, He was admitted to Notre Dame College in Dhaka, where he completed his Higher Secondary Certificate (HSC) examination under the Dhaka Board.
+After completing SSC, he was admitted to Notre Dame College in Dhaka, where he completed his Higher Secondary Certificate (HSC) examination under the Dhaka Board.

 Abrar was offered admission to several universities, including the University of Dhaka and Dhaka Medical College.

 Despite his mother's desire for him to study medicine, Abrar chose to pursue engineering, enrolling in the Electrical and Electronic Engineering (EEE) department at Bangladesh University of Engineering and Technology (BUET).

 At BUET, Abrar maintained his academic focus and became involved in several clubs, including the BUET Energy Club.